Swapnil-Sa/Breast-Cancer-ML-Analysis-With-PCA/lazy-classification-WBCD/README.md

-# Breast Cancer Classification with PCA
+# Breast Cancer Classification with Lazy Classification

 This project applies **Machine Learning techniques** to the **Wisconsin Breast Cancer Dataset (WBCD)**, focusing on **exploratory data analysis (EDA)**, **model comparison using Lazy Predict**, and **classification threshold tuning** for performance optimization.